yifan97/blog/_posts/2019-07-12-normalizing-flows.md

 ---

-**This is a note that I took when I read the <a href="https://arxiv.org/pdf/1705.07057.pdf" style="color: #0074D9;">MAF paper</a>, <a href="https://arxiv.org/pdf/1804.00779.pdf" style="color: #0074D9;">NAF paper</a>, <a href="https://blog.evjang.com/2018/01/nf1.html" style="color: #0074D9;">Normalizing Flows Tutorials</a> by Eric Jang and <a href="http://akosiorek.github.io/ml/2018/04/03/norm_flows.html" style="color: #0074D9;">its variations</a> by Adam Kosiorek**
+**This is a note that I took when I read the <a href="https://arxiv.org/pdf/1705.07057.pdf" target="_blank" style="color: #0074D9;">MAF paper</a>, <a href="https://arxiv.org/pdf/1804.00779.pdf" target="_blank" style="color: #0074D9;">NAF paper</a>, <a href="https://blog.evjang.com/2018/01/nf1.html" target="_blank" style="color: #0074D9;">Normalizing Flows Tutorials</a> by Eric Jang and <a href="http://akosiorek.github.io/ml/2018/04/03/norm_flows.html" target="_blank" style="color: #0074D9;">its variations</a> by Adam Kosiorek**

 ------------------

 Machine learning is all about probability.
 To train a model, we typically tune its parameters to maximize the probability of the training dataset under the model.
 To do so, we have to assume some probability distribution as the output of our model.
 The most common one, Gaussian distribution, can be problematic, as the true probability density function ($$pdf$$) of real data is often far from Gaussian.
 If we use the Gaussian as likelihood for image-generation models, we end up with blurry reconstructions, as proved in <a href="https://arxiv.org/pdf/1312.6114.pdf" style="color: #0074D9; font-weight:normal;">Variational Autoencoders (VAEs)</a>.
 We can circumvent this issue by adversarial training, which is an example of likelihood-free inference, but this approach has its own issues.

 It is fact that Gaussians are also used, and often prove too simple.
 Fortunately, we can often take a simple probability distribution, take a sample from it and then transform the sample.
 This is equivalent to change of variables in probability distributions and, if the transformation meets some mild conditions, can result in a very complex $$pdf$$ of the transformed variable.
-Danilo Rezende formalized this in his paper on <a href="https://arxiv.org/pdf/1505.05770.pdf" style="color: #0074D9; font-weight: normal;">Normalizing Flows (NF)</a>.
+Danilo Rezende formalized this in his paper on <a href="https://arxiv.org/pdf/1505.05770.pdf" target="_blank" style="color: #0074D9; font-weight: normal;">Normalizing Flows (NF)</a>.
 NFs are usually used to parametrize the approximate posterior $$q$$ in VAEs but can also be applied for the likelihood function.

 <br><br><br>
 **Change of Variables**